helloxms/Udacity_CarND_Capstone/CarND-Capstone/README.md

 ### 2. In the Testlot scene

-    1. we uncheck the Manual,run the rosbag,use the real traffic light info MSG.
+    1. we uncheck the Manual,**run the rosbag**,scene will use the real traffic light info MSG.
     2. run the roslaunch launch/site.launch,start the simulate client
     3. the car followed the waypoints
-    4. car's seed is limited to 10KPH
+    4. car's speed is limited to 10KPH
     5. car stoped at the traffic light when it is red sign
     6. at this scene, we drop the waypoint_update's loop rate
 - result display